joestechlab/Blogix/readme.md

-# Blogix, a simple Blog.
+# Blogix, a simple blog.